 Put simply, speech analytics captures the voice of the customer and turns unstructured language into usable — and insightful — data.
-Speech analytics transforms agent-customer conversations into a rich transcript to categorize what was said and accurately perform root cause analysis.
+Speech analytics transforms agent-customer conversations into a rich transcript to accurately categorize what was said and perform root cause analysis.
 Words and information from the call are matched with structured metadata such as agent name, call duration, and customer geographic data.

 Another benefit of speech analytics lies in its power to improve agent performance and compliance.
 Measuring agents against a scorecard, speech analytics can show which representatives need assistance with what.
 For instance, Agent A may tend to go “off-script.”
 Speech analytics can pinpoint where deviations take place.
 Agent A can then go through additional self-guided or mentored coaching to get back on track.